Islamic State Claims Responsibility for Bombing That Killed 63 at Kabul Wedding

 The blast at the wedding hall, known as Dubai City, shattered a period of relative calm in Kabul.

 On Aug.
-7, a Taliban car bomb aimed at Afghan security forces detonated his explosives on the same road, a short drive from the hall, killing 14 people and wounding 145 — most of them women, children and other civilians.
+7, a Taliban car bomber aimed at Afghan security forces detonated his explosives on the same road, a short drive from the hall, killing 14 people and wounding 145 — most of them women, children and other civilians.

 Kabul’s huge, brightly lit wedding halls are centers of community life in a city weary of decades of war, with thousands of dollars often spent on a single evening.